-A. The Parties entered into an Agreement dated January 9, 2017, (the "Agreement").

-B. The Parties wish to amend the Agreement to extend its term, amend the scope of work and budget, increase the Maximum Contract Amount, and modify other terms of the Agreement as set forth below.
+- A. The Parties entered into an Agreement dated January 9, 2017 and amended it on April 11, 2018 (together, the "Agreement"). - B. The Parties wish to amend the Agreement to modify the current scope of work and budget, Exhibit A-1, and decrease the Maximum Contract Amount.